 With small class sizes, an accounting education at SU is more student-focused and responsive to student needs.
 At Albers School of Business, our accounting students enjoy easy access to professors which fosters an environment for students to help create professional connections and pursue academic growth.

-Albers School of Business regularly invites Seattle U alumni and local professionals to come network with accounting students.
+The Albers School of Business and Economics regularly invites Seattle U alumni and local professionals to come network with accounting students.
 At the networking events, students have the opportunity to learn more about local firms and gain first-hand experience on how to get internships and entry-level jobs.

-Albers Accounting Department hosts a student community in the accounting lab where students are free to drop-in to use the space for studying, socializing or receive free tutoring assistance.
+The Albers Accounting Department hosts a student community in the accounting lab where students are free to drop-in to use the space for studying, socializing, or to receive free tutoring assistance.